 Whether you’re serving a crowd or an intimate gathering, you want to make sure to have plenty of wine on hand.
 Usually 1 bottle for every 2-3 people.
 You should get about 5 glasses of wine per bottle.

-2. Offer several varieties of red, and several varieties of white.
+2. Offer several varieties of red, and white when entertaining with wine.

 People have different tastes.
 Some like bold and dry, while others like light and sweet.
 Just for fun, see what your wine choice says about you.

 - Cabernet and Merlot are usually bolder reds which go great with dinner.
 While Pinot Noir and Shiraz are lighter and great for appetizers.